 - 1. Proof of Senior High School Diploma/Certificate with an equivalent Grade 12 Mathematics (50% min.) and/or Business/Commerce stream. - 2.
-English Proficiency (we will require one of the following): - IELTS Academic- International English Language Testing System: a minimum overall score of 6.0 must be achieved with no individual band score under 6.0; however, we will accept one band at 5.5. - TOEFL (Test of English as a Foreign Language) Computer-based overall minimum score of 79 - PTE (Pearson Test of English) Academic Graduate Diploma: 58+
+English Proficiency (we will require one of the following): - IELTS Academic- International English Language Testing System: a minimum overall score of 6.0 must be achieved with no individual band score under 6.0; however, we will accept one band at 5.5. - TOEFL (Test of English as a Foreign Language) Computer-based overall minimum score of 79 - PTE (Pearson Test of English) Academic Graduate Diploma: 58+ - o Duolingo: 105+

 If your country of citizenship has English as its official language, we may accept alternate proof of English Proficiency.
 All educational documents must be submitted in English and will be dependent on the country of citizenship.
-For more information, contact the international admission office at INTLapply@northern.on.ca.
+For more information, please contact admissions@northern.on.ca.